austingibb/entroPy/README.md

 - `-p`, `--picker`: Use the OS file picker to select a file.
 This option ignores any path value provided.
 - `-s`, `--sparse`: Specify the number of samples to gather for entropy calculation.
 Supports shorthand notations like 'k' (thousand), 'm' (million), 'b' or 'g' (billion), and 't' (trillion).
+- `-r`, `--is-random-data`: Program will provide an assessment on whether the supplied file is truly random, instead of a raw Shannon randomness number.

 ### Example Commands